PDP-10/tops20-build/README.md

 that might be superceded by the source code).

-At the moment, ```src/``` contains only a copy of the unpatched 7.0 monitor code; this is expected to be rolled forward and expanded over time (EXEC is obviously the next step).
+At the moment, ```src/``` contains only a copy of the unpatched 7.0 monitor and EXEC code; this is expected to be rolled forward and expanded over time.

 The vision (possibly hallucination) that ```src/```xxx might eventually replaced by submodules pointing into repositories with more